Golovkin-Alvarez rematch 'offers endless possibilities' - Costello in Las Vegas

 Reports here in the States in April indicated that, in an effort to support his claim that contaminated Mexican beef was to blame, Canelo agreed to hair-follicle tests, which can indicate long-term use and which the Commission said produced negative results.

 The snag for those keen to shred Canelo's credibility is that cases involving contaminated meat in Mexico are notorious in sport.
 He accepts he should have done more research - so was he unlucky and is he banking on precedents to help salvage his reputation?

 The attitude in boxing to drug abuse has been too lax for too long.
-The American Justin Gatlin was booed time and again when he took to the track to win gold in the 100 metres at the world championships in London last year.
+The American Justin Gatlin, who has served two doping bans, was booed time and again when he took to the track to win gold in the 100 metres at the world championships in London last year.
 Canelo is unlikely to face such derision.

 Many boxers agree to random testing by Vada (Voluntary Anti-Doping Association) in the build-up to big fights, but the monitoring programme runs only for an agreed length of time during training camps.
 At other times, in many countries, there is little or no testing.

 And a study by the University of Oslo in 2014 revealed how the benefits of some performance-enhancing drugs can be felt for up to a decade - so to refrain during a training camp would not necessarily impair the offender.

 Yet, as some have called for Canelo to be locked up and the key thrown away, his promoters Golden Boy Promotions cheerily announced at the final news conference here that the T-Mobile Arena had sold out for Saturday night.